solliancenet/microsoft-data-engineering-ilt-deploy/setup/04/README.md

     ![A subscription is copied and pasted into the text entry.](media/select-desired-subscription.png "Select desired subscription")

-3. Enter the name of the resource group you created at the beginning of the environment setup (such as `synapse-in-a-day-demos`).
+3. Enter the name of the resource group you created at the beginning of the environment setup (such as `data-engineering-synapse`).
 This will make sure automation runs against the correct environment you provisioned in Azure.

     During the execution of the automation script you may be prompted to approve installations from PS-Gallery.
 Please approve to proceed with the automation.